 What Makes a Profession

-Esser ntial Features
+Essential Features

 • Extensive training

 • Provision of important

 services to society

 • Training and skills largely

 intellectual in character

-Туріс al Features
+Typical Features

 • Generally licensed or certified

 • Represented by

 organizations, associations,

 or institutes

 • Autonomy

-Found dations of Ethical Values
+Foundations of Ethical Values

 • Significantly delineated by

 and founded on ethical

 considerations rather than

 techniques or tools

-The lack of credibility due to recent financial scandals was responsible for the introduction in 2002 of the Public Company Accounting Oversight Board (PCAOB) by the SEC in the United States, and the Canadian Public Accountability Board (CPAB) by the Canadian Institute of Chartered Accountants (CICA).
+The lack of credibility due to the financial scandals at the turn of the century was responsible for the introduction in 2002 of the Public Company Accounting Oversight Board (PCAOB) by the SEC in the United States, and the Canadian Public Accountability Board (CPAB) by the Canadian Institute of Chartered Accountants (CICA).
 The PCAOB oversees professional accountants who are able to practice before the SEC on large companies whose stock is traded on U.S. stock exchanges - which means that its oversight will affect the practice of large professional accounting firms worldwide - and the generally accepted accounting policies that are applied to those companies' accountants.
+After the Enron scandal and the passage of Sarbanes-Oxley (SOX) in 2002, CPA's doing audits of public companies must adhere to PCAOB Standards as set forth on page 31 of this class.